Chaehbk/lungo/README.md

 The current Irvine shared-housing form is the first reference use case, not the product itself.

 Lungo should be built as a reusable screening workflow for owner-occupied or small-scale shared housing.
-Room details, household preferences, screening criteria, application provider, availability, rent, and house rules must be configurable.
+Room details, household preferences, screening criteria, application provider, availability, rent, fees, parking, and house rules must be configurable.

 Do not hard-code: